ori-drs/pronto-distro/README.rst

 Running Test Examples
 =====================

-Its not necessary but, I would suggest adding the binary path to your system path:
+Its not necessary but, we would suggest adding the binary path to your system path:

 ::